closedform/substack/20251223_doc2substack/announcement.md

 I wanted something that let me write in the environment I love (LaTeX/Markdown) and just *push* to the platform I publish on. `doc2substack` is my little bridge between those two worlds.
 It's not perfect, but it sure beats `Cmd+Shift+4`.

+## Feedback

+If you find a bug or have a feature request, please [open an issue on GitHub](https://github.com/closedform/substack/issues).
+Or, just drop a comment below—I read everything.

 Happy writing.